Monday, November 13, 2023

 Too often the work of women is overlooked or dismissed.
 In some cases, a woman's accomplishments are even erroneously attributed to a man.

 I came across an example of the latter case recently.
 Coincidence brought about its discovery and the correcting of a decades old mistake.
-County Historian Kelsey Jones was researching the lives of two county artists - a couple, John Townsend and Francis Smith Sinnett - when I ran into him at the office.
+County Historian Kelsey Jones was researching the lives of two county artists - a couple, John Townsend and Frances Smith Sinnett - when I ran into him at the office.
 John Townsend Sinnett (1807-1891) was born in Dublin, Ireland and immigrated to the U.S., making painting his profession.
-His wife Francis, was born closer by, in Tioga County, and she too developed skills as an artist.
+His wife Frances, was born closer by, in Tioga County, and she too developed skills as an artist.
 We know that the couple lived at Southport Corners in the town of Southport by 1850, and had eight children by 1865.

 Kelsey showed me a painting attributed to John Townsend Sinnett held by the Arnot Art Museum.
 This painting, included below with permission of the Arnot, is entitled Demon Rum Versus Water.
 It depicts the moral hazard of the alcoholic carafe, encircled by a serpent, by contrasting it with the purity of water, complemented by a white pitcher and a waterfall to the far right.
 I was impressed by the quality of the painting and the obvious skill of the artist, but was unfamiliar with their name.
 According to our database, there were no Sinnett paintings in our collection.